| Disposition of Section 197 Intangibles

 new 15-year period the part of your adjusted basis in the acquired intangible that is more

+than your adjusted basis in the exchanged or converted intangible.
 Example.
 You own a section 197 intangible you have amortized for

 4 full years.
 It has a remaining unamortized basis of $30,000.
 You exchange the asset plus